taskcluster/taskcluster-retrospectives/retrospectives/2018-02-09-authentication-bug.md

 ### Background

-HTTP requests to Taskcluster APIs are authenticated using [Hawk](https://github.com/hueniverse/hawk), The authentication process determines the [client](https://docs.taskcluster.net/manual/design/apis/hawk/clients) making the request, and that cloent's [scopes](https://docs.taskcluster.net/manual/design/apis/hawk/scopes) are uesd to determine whether the request can proceed.
+HTTP requests to Taskcluster APIs are authenticated using [Hawk](https://github.com/hueniverse/hawk), The authentication process determines the [client](https://docs.taskcluster.net/manual/design/apis/hawk/clients) making the request, and that client's [scopes](https://docs.taskcluster.net/manual/design/apis/hawk/scopes) are uesd to determine whether the request can proceed.
 There are some additional details, but in any case there are two phases to the access-control process: authenticate the client, then determine whether the client can make the request.
 If the first fails, the API returns a 401 response; for the second, a 403.